db8bot/CF-JournalRequestService/README.md

-# Occulation-CloudFunction
+# CF-JournalRequestService
-Cloud Function handling only the sci-hub.se access part of db8bot.
-Results are combined to the host compute engine.
+Cloud Function handling only the journal access part of db8bot.
+Results are returned to the host compute engine to be combined with journal metadata.